Xilinx/Vitis-AI/docs/_sources/docs/workflow-system-integration.rst.txt

 .. note:: Some large networks may have additional registers (for example, ``REG_4``, ``REG_5``).
 The ``context type`` indicates the kind of space required.
 If additional registers are listed, the developer must incorporate these into their assessment.

-.. note:: In the previous example, `xdputil` reports that ``REG_3`` will use 1024 bytes.
-However, the *actual memory requirement may be implementation and kernel dependent*.
-The exercise of understanding the use of the Linux Contiguous Memory Allocator for their specific kernel and implementation is left for the user.
-Below is a simple example that illustrates some of the factors that the user may need to consider.

-Let's consider an implementation in which the minimum CMA page size is 4096 bytes.
-This allocation for ``REG_3`` may be achieved using PAGE_ALIGN(1024).
-The `PAGE_ALIGN` function rounds up an address or memory size to the next multiple of 4096 (or the PAGE_SIZE), adds 4095, and clears the low 12 bits.

 For the formulas provided below, the following additional terms must be defined:

 •	`T` threads represent the number of model instances (usually 1 instance per thread).